Vanarga/pwshExcel/README.md

     	This function imports Microsoft Excel worksheets and puts the data in to a hashtable of pscustom objects.
 The hashtable keys are the names of the Excel worksheets with spaces omitted.
 The function imports data from all worksheets.
 It does not validate that the data started in cell A1 and is in format of regular rows and columns, which is required to load the data.

     **.PARAMETER** - Path
-        The mandatory parameter Path accepts a path string to the excel file.
+        The optional parameter Path accepts a path string to the excel file.
 The string can be either the absolute or relative path.

     **.PARAMETER** - Exclude
         The optional parameter Exclude accepts a comma separated list of strings of worksheets to exclude from loading.